 Or the time that Stephen adopted a wombat who ate Jack's best dress hat.
 Memorable enough that it gets a mention the next time they visit Australia, years and years later.

-Any encounter Jack has with "Awkward" Davies, a brutish, unpleasant fellow who is not a particularly good seaman but who has an unbreakable claim on Jack's loyalty considering that Jack once saved the man from drowning.
+Any encounter Jack has with "Awkward" Davis, a brutish, unpleasant fellow who is not a particularly good seaman but who has an unbreakable claim on Jack's loyalty considering that Jack once saved the man from drowning.

 Or the time that, when inspecting his crew, Jack found a seaman who had sold off literally almost all his kit to buy liquor and was down to one shoe.
 He unleashes a memorable smackdown on the unfortunate midshipman whose division the wretched fellow is in.